 - having previous experience in Saudi or another Gulf country

-As a British national, with an MA from the UK with 5 years teaching experience, I earn a little more than SAR 15 000 per month.
+As a British national, with an MA from the UK with 5 years teaching experience, I started off by earning a little more than SAR 15 000 per month.
 (SAR=Saudi Riyals).
 I will let you use a currency converter to get a better idea of how much that is but it is basically equivalent to USD 4000 (USD=US Dollars).
 With a 3 to 5% increment every year you renew your contract, it adds up quite nicely.

 I think this is a medium to high salary here in Saudi.
 Some ESL teacher earn much less while others earn way more.
 That’s not the point though,